MicrosoftDocs/architecture-center/docs/example-scenario/ai/analyze-video-computer-vision-machine-learning-content.md

 Here are some guidelines for optimizing costs:

 - Use the pay-as-you-go strategy for your architecture, and [scale out](/azure/architecture/framework/cost/optimize-autoscale) as needed rather than investing in large-scale resources at the start.
-- Consider opportunity costs in your architecture, and the benefits of first-mover advantage versus fast follow.
+- Consider opportunity costs in your architecture, and the balance between first-mover advantage versus fast follow.
 Use the [pricing calculator](https://azure.microsoft.com/pricing/calculator) to estimate the initial cost and operational costs.
 - Establish [policies](/azure/architecture/framework/cost/principles), [budgets, and controls](/azure/architecture/framework/cost/monitor-alert) that set cost limits for your solution.

 ### Operational excellence